 Once you’ve established where all of your opportunities lie, make a plan of attack.
 Ask yourself: How do I achieve this change in the next year?
 A good plan should have specific and measurable KPIs as well as a realistic timeline and action-oriented steps.
 Prioritize steps and action items in order to accomplish what you’ve set out to do for your business.
 Then set checkpoints to measure your successes and the progress you’ve made toward accomplishing your goal.

 Because there are only a few weeks left in the year, don’t just think about your timeline in terms of the upcoming year.
 Think about what efforts you can set in motion now so that your business is primed for success as soon as the new year begins.
 Have some budget left over at the end of the year?
 Why not use it to invest in the next year?
-Think about longer-term projects that would be good to get a head start on before the year ends, like a new website, social media marketing or an investment in some good strategic insight and marketing analytics.
+Think about longer-term projects that would be good to get a head start on before the year ends, like a new website design, social media marketing or an investment in some good strategic insight and marketing analytics.

 Finally, be ready to measure your results throughout the next year.
 Look at the hard numbers associated with your efforts and determine if you’re on track, need to make changes or have identified a new area for growth.